 By avoiding these filing mistakes, your organizing system paired with Paper Tiger Filing System Software for Document Management will keep your files organized and help you find exactly what you need faster.

-The flowers are blooming and the birds are chirping, that can only mean one thing: It is springtime and with the spring comes spring-cleaning and organizing.
 With people working from home and diving into self-employment, home offices are quite common.
 It has been said that at least one in four households have a home office.
 When is the last time you organized your entire home office (besides when you initially moved in)?
 If you can’t answer this question, it’s time.
 With clutter on the kitchen counter, dining room table and other areas of the house, this article in particular is designated to getting the home office organized.

-We know this isn’t a task that can be tackled in one day, but with Paper Tiger Filing System Software for document management, these tips can help you make huge strides.
+Sometimes this isn’t a task that can be tackled in one day, but with Paper Tiger Filing System Software for document management, these tips can help you make huge strides.

 Here at Paper Tiger, we’ve figured out that organization also comes from within, and we believe that you can train yourself to be more organized.
 Before you begin to use Paper Tiger Filing System Software for Document Management or Digital Tiger, powered by Google Docs, you, try these ten tips that will help you form habits towards a more organized you.